globaldatanet/aws-firewall-factory/static/docs/README.md

 ## ⁉️ .What is a Web Application Firewall?

 A crucial security component for **every** web app.
 It acts as a **protective barrier** between your application and potential threats.
 Offering a range of **practical functionalities** to mitigate known risks, emerging threats, harmful activities and many more.
-✨ AWS Firewall Factory has know extended it capability by supporitng deployment of Advanced Shield Policy through AWS Firewall Manager.
-You can find the Advanced Shield stacks available from our version 4.5 release.
+✨ AWS Firewall Factory has extended its capabilities to support Advanced Shield policy deployment through AWS Firewall Manager.
+The Advanced Shield stacks are available starting with our version 4.5 release.

 ## 🔥 About our AWS Firewall Factory